Amed Rosario Player Props: Guardians vs. Mariners

 Mariners Pitching Rankings (2022)

-- Mariners pitchers combined to give up 186 total home runs last year (1.1 per game).
-That ranked 24th in baseball.
+- The Mariners surrendered 186 total home runs last season (1.1 per game) to rank 24th in baseball.

-- Gilbert gets the call to start for the Mariners, his first of the season.
+- Gonzales makes his first start of the season for the Mariners.

-- The 25-year-old righty started and threw 5 1/3 innings when he last appeared Tuesday, Oct.
-11 against the Houston Astros.
+- In his last appearance on Wednesday, Oct.
+5, the 31-year-old lefty, started and went seven innings against the Detroit Tigers.

 © 2023 Data Skrive.
 All rights reserved.